Vulgate: New Testament

 Jerome's work on the Gospels was a revision of the Vetus Latina versions, and not an entirely new translation.
 The base text for Jerome's revision of the gospels was a Vetus Latina text similar to the Codex Veronensis, with the text of the Gospel of John conforming more to that in the Codex Corbiensis.

 The Vetus Latina gospels had been translated from Greek originals of the Western text-type.
 Comparison of Jerome's Gospel texts with those in Vetus Latina witnesses, suggests that his revision was concerned with substantially redacting their expanded "Western" phraseology in accordance with the Greek texts of better early Byzantine and Alexandrian witnesses.
-For the Gospels "High priest" is rendered princeps sacerdotum in Vulgate Matthew; as summus sacerdos in Vulgate Mark; and as pontifex in Vulgate John.
+For the Gospels, "High priest" is rendered princeps sacerdotum in Vulgate Matthew; as summus sacerdos in Vulgate Mark; and as pontifex in Vulgate John.

-In places Jerome adopted readings that did not correspond to a straightforward rendering either of the Vetus Latina or the Greek text, so reflecting a particular doctrinal interpretation; as in his rewording panem nostrum supersubstantialem at Matthew 6:11.
+In places Jerome adopted readings that did not correspond to a straightforward rendering either of the Vetus Latina or the Greek text, so reflecting a particular doctrinal interpretation; as in his rewording of the epiousion, panem nostrum [supersubstantialem, at Matthew 6:11.

-One major change Jerome introduced was to re-order the Latin Gospels.
+One major change Jerome introduced was to reorder the Latin Gospels.
 Most Vetus Latina gospel books followed the "Western" order of Matthew, John, Luke, Mark; Jerome adopted the "Greek" order of Matthew, Mark, Luke, John.
-His revisions became progressively less frequent and less consistent in the gospels presumably done later.
+His revisions became progressively less frequent and less consistent in the gospels, presumably done later.

 The unknown reviser of the rest of the New Testament shows marked differences from Jerome, both in editorial practice and in their sources.
 Where Jerome sought to correct the Vetus Latina text with reference to the best recent Greek manuscripts, with a preference for those conforming to the Byzantine text-type, the Greek text underlying the revision of the rest of the New Testament demonstrates the Alexandrian text-type found in the great uncial codices of the mid-4th century, most similar to the Codex Sinaiticus.
-The reviser's changes generally conform very closely to this Greek text, even in matters of word order—to the extent that the resulting text may be only barely intelligible as Latin.
+The reviser's changes generally conform very closely to this Greek text, even in matters of word order, to the extent that the resulting text may be only barely intelligible as Latin.